 Three variations of these designs were tested without bitstream upset mitigation; FIR with no TMR, FIR with TMR, and the Combo design.
 Subsequently, the two FIR designs were tested with bitstream mitigation to evaluate improvement.

-In tests with no mitigation, two different error signatures were All errors were functional failures.
-The first category, soft errors, recovered operation with reset.
-The category, hard second errors, required complete reconfiguration of the device to recover operation.
-Soft failures cannot be attributed to configuration upset errors, or recovery with reset would not be possible.
+In tests with no mitigation two different error signatures were All errors were functional failures.
+The first category, soft errors, recovered operation with reset. second category, hard errors, required complete reconfiguration of the device to recover operation. failures cannot be attributed to configuration upset errors, or recovery without requiring reset would be possible.
 The number of configuration bitstream upsets to cause hard failures is shown in figure 9.
 The significance of this data is that on average 6.5 (+- 6) configuration bitstream upsets are required to upset a design with no mitigation of any kind.
 Soft errors, those not due to configuration errors, accounted for 45% of the total errors in all tests with no mitigation (TMR or bitstream).